MicrosoftDocs/Viva/Viva/glint/setup/360-email-templates.md

 ROBOTS: NOINDEX, NOFOLLOW
 ---

-# Viva Glint 360 feedback program email templates
+# Viva Glint 360 feedback program email templates (preview)

 > [!NOTE]
 > This feature is available to preview customers only.
 Features described here are subject to change.